Compact and aligned text (CAT) Client

 • time – The unit used to display time values.
 Valid choices are nanos, micros, ms, s, m, h, d.

-• ts – If true, returns HH:MM:SS and Unix epoch timestamps.
+• ts – When true, returns HH:MM:SS and Unix epoch timestamps.
 Default is True.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • params (Any) –